 - Watch Video Guide: Watch the video guide for the selected activity(ies) and decide if you will adapt it or share it directly with your students.

-- View Activity Guide (optional): There is an activity guide that reviews process, materials, and related standards.
+- View Activity Guide (optional): There is an activity guide that reviews processes, materials, and related standards.
 It also links to alternative options and links to related tools like a Full BrainPOP alignment.

 - Access Any Additional Resources (optional): There are virtual trips, expert interviews, related lessons, and much more in the additional resources links.